What’s Ashley’s Daughter Saying? | The New WARM 106.9

 Ashley’s two-year-old daughter is cute as all get-out.
-She’s still learning how to speak, so Ashley likes to record her for a little game we like to call “What is Ashley’s Daughter Actually Saying?”
+She’s still learning how to speak, so Ashley likes to record her for a little game we like to call “what is Ashley’s daughter saying?”
 See if YOU can guess before we give the answer!
 Listen here!

 About Allan & Ashley in the Morning